 Get back on your feet with some help

 Your doctor can help you diagnose and recommend ways to treat an injury.
 However, when it comes to rehabbing it out and getting back to your full strength, physical therapy is the way to go.
 A physiotherapy professional will help you with a workout routine and other services such as massage therapy that can help you heal and get back to daily life in the healthiest and most careful way possible.
 Physiotherapists are medical professionals trained and licensed for that specific purpose.
+If you have injured yourself, getting some moon boots or joint support products could help.

 Stay active (with care)